nocollier/intake-ilamb/README.md

 Usage
 -----

 In order to use this catalog, first [install](https://github.com/intake/intake#install) intake.
+Nothing from this package needs installed.
+You can simply load the catalog in your python script by pointing to the remote file on Github.

 ```python
 import intake